Loja, Ecuador: Climate

 Loja has a mild Andean climate, generally warm during the days and colder and often wetter at night.
 The average temperature is 16 C. June and July brings an eastern drizzle with the trade winds, and is referred to as the "windy season."
 Due to its valley location, the city is often misty in the morning with general absence of sunshine, clearing off towards the afternoon.

 Economy

 Loja is the capital of one of Ecuador's main coffee-growing provinces.

 Close to the city of Loja, the first wind power station of Ecuador is located with a visitors center and 11 generators.

 Arts and culture

 There is a thriving musical scene in Loja, in keeping with the city's reputation.
 There are numerous small music and salsa clubs, and it is not uncommon to hear Lojanos singing as they go about their day.
 On Sundays, the local police band performs in the Plaza de Independencia outside of San Sebastian Church.

 The city is full of public artworks, including massive painted tile murals, frescoes, and statuary.
 Of particular note are the frescoes of Bolívar and Sucre that greet visitors as they pass through the gates of the city.

+Loja is the birthplace of several renowned intellectuals, such as: Pablo Palacio, Benjamín Carrión, Miguel Riofrío, Ángel Felicísimo Rojas, among others.